zethembisogwala/zethembisogwala/README.md

-I am a graduate mobile and web developer working for Runninghill Software Developement.
+I am a graduate mobile and web developer

 - 🔭 I’m currently working on a Flutter project with a Node backend